goodresearchpracticeroadmap/goodresearchpracticeroadmap.github.io/content/disseminating/generating-impact.md

 ---

 {% include roadmap-zoom-title.html cssClass="generating-impact" title="Research impact is the way research makes a difference in society.
 It can influence policies and lead to improvements in health, quality of life, or environmental protection." %}

+{% include figure.html img="what-is-research-impact.png" alt="Infographic titled “What is research impact?” with a central circle surrounded by twelve labeled segments, each representing a different type of impact: Capacity or preparedness, Understanding and awareness, Attitudinal, Economic, Environmental, Health and well-being, Policy, Decision-making and behaviour, Cultural, Other social impacts.
+Each category is illustrated with a colored icon and radiates outward like spokes from the center, visually emphasizing the broad and multifaceted effects research can have on society." caption="What is Research Impact.
+Accessed June 2025 from https://vitae.ac.uk/vitae-researcher-development-framework/" height="100%" %}

   - Aim to **present your work and any key findings regularly** (e.g., at external conferences or departmental meetings).
 In addition, consider disseminating your findings at both **specialist events or conferences as well as broader audiences**, such as non-specialist or industry-linked events.
 If there is anything potentially sensitive, or commercialisable, in the material, discuss with the appropriate teams beforehand.

   - Understand the benefits of **interdisciplinary research**, which brings together experts from different fields, allowing them to tackle bigger or more complex problems using a variety of methods.